Morning: King West Fashion District

 Your morning begins at the area between Spadina Avenue and Bathurst Street known as the Fashion District.
 Once the epicenter of Toronto’s textile industry, the Fashion District is still home to a handful of clothing outlets and is an ideal spot to begin your day of shopping in King West.

-From St. Andrew subway station at King and University, walk west.
+From St. Andrew subway station at King Street West and University Avenue, walk west.
 Along the way, take a browse through Cynthia Findlay Antiques, renowned for its extensive selection of antique décor and jewellery including beautiful vintage engagement rings.

-Head north on Spadina up to T.O.
-Leather Fashion, a premium local garment manufacturer that specializes in high-quality leather jackets, gloves, hats and more (at wholesale prices).
-Steps away, King Textiles has 10,000 square feet of fabrics for those who prefer to fashion their own garments.
+Head north on Spadina Avenue up to Livestock to browse through popular streetwear brands.
+Continue along Spadina and you’ll spot King Textiles, which has 10,000 square feet of fabric for those who prefer to fashion their own garments.

 Before calling it a morning, pay a visit to Lorne’s Coats to peruse the selection of premium men’s and women’s outerwear.
 Then seek home décor inspiration from the custom sofas, tables, and lighting at The Lifestyle Shop.